caspergrl/GT-UX-UI-Dec2022-June2023/12-week/03-lesson.md

 Now focus on a particular aspect of multimodal design: voice.

-## 5. Instructor Do: Voice Interaction (Voice User Interface) (5 min)

-> :pushpin: **Important Point:** The goal is to cover important considerations before adding VUI to multimodal experiences.
-This ties into the third learning objective, adding voice commands to a multimodal Adobe XD prototype.

-In this section, you'll walk students through voice as an aspect of multimodal design.
-This demo will prepare them for adding voice commands to their prototypes if they choose to.

-> :briefcase: **Employer Competitive Note**: The ability to prototype new interactions that actually work rather than faking the functionality in your prototypes makes you more skilled and your prototypes more realistic.
-Add voice prototyping to your resume and LinkedIn skills profile.

-Explain to students that while they're not in a master's degree program for human-computer interaction, they must learn how to integrate voice into UI to improve their employer competitiveness.

-### Consider the Innovation Possibilities

-- Review VUIs.
+## SLIDE 20

-- Review voice considerations.
+Review

+## SLIDE 21
-1. Language: It represents a UI as words that can be turned into commands.
+1. **Language**: It represents a UI as words that can be turned into commands.
-2. Natural processing: Voice commands substitute for physical affordances.
+2. **Natural processing**: Voice commands substitute for physical affordances.
 Users should be able to control aspects of the UI naturally.
-3. Voice controls: Voice commands are specific and require learning.
+3. **Voice controls**: Voice commands are specific and require learning.
 The user understands what a UI system can do; they can verbalize control commands in that system.

-**Ask:** "Does anyone have an Alexa?
-What commands do you use regularly?"

-> :gem: **Designer Insight:** Before starting the demo, share with students your professional experience with including voice commands in UI design.
-Alternatively, invite a TA to share.

-> **Instructor Note:** Voice prototyping is a unique feature to Adobe XD, which makes it valuable to know how to use multiple prototyping tools.
+Voice prototyping is a unique feature to Adobe XD, which makes it valuable to know how to use multiple prototyping tools.
 At some point, Figma might add this feature, but for now, using Adobe XD is just as useful.

-Next, demonstrate how designers use Adobe XD to add voice commands to their prototypes.
+## SLIDE 22
 ## 6. Instructor Do: Demo - Adobe XD Voice User Interface Prototyping (10 min)

 Demo how to create voice commands in Adobe XD prototype by walking students through the supplied Siri voice command sample (link below).